- Location: Michigan

 Corrected licenses (with a new picture) are issued for $9.

 To change your name on your registration, take the legal name change document, current registration, and proper identification to a SOS branch office.
-You'll be issued a corrected registration for free.

 Changing your name on a title means going to a SOS branch office with your wedding or divorce certificate or a court order.
 All owners listed on the title should be present, each with proper identification such as a driver license or state ID card to sign the title application.